arm-developer-tools/windowsperf-vs-extension/README.md

 # vs-extension

-## What is Windows Perf GUI
+## What is WindowsPerfGUI

-Windows Perf GUI is a Visual Studio extension that aims to provide a GUI for [Windows Perf](https://gitlab.com/Linaro/WindowsPerf/windowsperf)
+WindowsPerfGUI is a Visual Studio extension that aims to provide a GUI for [Windows Perf](https://gitlab.com/Linaro/WindowsPerf/windowsperf)

 ## How to use Windows Perf